Kashiwara-Vergne and dihedral bigraded Lie algebras in mould theory: On the -bracket of

 \begin{prop} For any $A,B\in\ARI(\Gamma)$, we have

 \end{prop} \begin{proof} Let $m\geqslant0$.
 Then we have

 By using Lemma \ref{lem:tri-factorization}, we have { }

-By using Lemma \ref{lem:flexion's action} \footnote{We apply Lemma \ref{lem:flexion's action} to the 4th, 7th, 16th and 19th terms.} and Lemma \ref{lem:flexions property}.(2), (3) \footnote{Especially, we apply Lemma \ref{lem:flexions property}.(2) to the middle terms of each lines, and apply Lemma \ref{lem:flexions property}.(3) to the first terms of each lines.} and changing variables, we calculate { } { Cancellation \footnote{The cancellations occur on the four pairs: 4th and 19th, 6th and 21th, 7th and 16th, 9th and 18th, and also on the four pairs when $c\neq\emptyset$: 1st and 15th, 3rd and 13th, 10th and 24th, 12th and 22th.} yields} { } By rearranging each terms and by calculating the terms with $c=\emptyset$, we have { } Here, the first term is calculated such that
+By using Lemma \ref{lem:flexion's action} \footnote{We apply Lemma \ref{lem:flexion's action} to the 4th, 7th, 16th and 19th terms.} and Lemma \ref{lem:flexions property}.(2), (3) \footnote{Especially, we apply Lemma \ref{lem:flexions property}.(2) to the middle terms of each lines, and apply Lemma \ref{lem:flexions property}.(3) to the first terms of each lines.} and changing variables, we calculate { } Cancellation \footnote{The cancellations occur on the four pairs: 4th and 19th, 6th and 21th, 7th and 16th, 9th and 18th.} yields { }